 - Add powdered sugar and beat another 10 minutes until it turns white and looks like whipped cream.

-- Add egg yolk and beat until incorporated.
-Do the same for the rest of the ingredients: cognac or brandy, baking powder, vanilla extract, toasted almonds, rosewater or flower water or amaretto.
+- Add egg yolk and beat until incorporated for a couple of minutes.
+Do the same for the rest of the ingredients: cognac or brandy, baking powder, vanilla extract, toasted almonds, rosewater or flower water, or amaretto.

-- Add gradually the flour with a spatula.
-When the dough is thick enough, use your hands to combine.
-Add 5 cups and shape a cookie.
-If the cookie melts, add more flour.
+- Add gradually 5 cups and shape a cookie.
+If the cookie melts, add a bit more flour to the mixture and shape another cookie.
 Repeat until the cookie keeps its shape.
 Don’t overwork the dough.

-- Shape into thick round cookies, crescents, or balls, place them on a baking sheet lined with parchment paper (optional), and bake for 15-20 minutes in the middle oven rack until lightly golden brown.
+- Shape into thick round cookies, crescents, or balls, place them on a baking sheet lined with parchment paper, and bake for 15-20 minutes in the middle oven rack until lightly golden brown.

 aristea lachase says